The 3 Best Fluid Bike Trainers for Realistic Ride Feel

 • Flywheel: n/a

-Except for the trainer, you will also get the front wheel riser for a more comfortable riding position that compensates for the raised rear wheel.
+Except for the trainer, you will also get the front wheel riser, which compensates for the raised rear wheel and provides a more comfortable riding position.

 Saris Fluid2 Smart Equipped (Runner-Up)